 Cholesterol Management Evidence and Resources

 People with elevated levels of cholesterol are at increased risk of having a heart attack or stroke.
-Substantial PCOR evidence shows that taking a statin medication each day to manage blood cholesterol can reduce the chance of having a heart attack for people at increased risk for heart attacks and strokes, including those with diabetes; those with existing heart disease, especially those who have been treated for blocked arteries; and those with very high levels of cholesterol in their blood.
-People who have already had a heart attack or stroke have also been shown to benefit from statin use.1
+Substantial evidence shows that taking a statin medication each day to manage blood cholesterol can reduce the chance of having a heart attack for people at increased risk for heart attack and stroke, including those with diabetes; those with existing heart disease, especially those who have been treated for blocked arteries; and those with very high levels of cholesterol in their blood.
+People who have already had a heart attack or stroke have also been shown to benefit from statin use.

-In 2013, the American College of Cardiology (ACC) and American Heart Association (AHA) developed an evidence-based guideline on treating high blood cholesterol to reduce heart disease and stroke risk in adults (Stone, 2014).
-The guideline was the result of a collaboration with the National Heart, Lung and Blood Institute (NHLBI), which conducted a systematic review of the evidence (NHLBI, 2013).
+In 2013, the American College of Cardiology (ACC) and the American Heart Association (AHA) developed an evidence-based guideline on treating high blood cholesterol to reduce heart disease and stroke risk in adults.
+The guideline was the result of a collaboration with the National Heart, Lung, and Blood Institute (NHLBI), which conducted a systematic review of the evidence.